Your first chart in Android App with CSV parser

 lineChart.isScaleYEnabled = false

 It works more intuitively already.
 Now notice that the description above the top X axis are float values.
 They don't say much unfortunately.
 It would be better if they marked a year's change every 52 weeks!
-To achieve this use IAxisValueFormatter
+To achieve this use IAxisValueFormatter.
+It looks like this:

 inner class MyAxisFormatter : IAxisValueFormatter {